WeblateOrg/weblate/docs/contributing/start.rst

 .. image:: /images/pycharm-1.png

-You can either chose to let PyCharm create the virtualenv for you, or select an already existing one:
+You can either choose to let PyCharm create the virtualenv for you, or select an already existing one:

 .. image:: /images/pycharm-2.png